wiresock/ndisapi/README.md

 * **capture** - native C++ sample that intercepts packets for the specified network interface and saves them into a PCAP file, which can be opened and analyzed with WireShark.
 * **dns_proxy** - native C++ sample that redirects DNS protocol through a transparent UDP proxy.
 * **dnstrace** - native C++ sample that intercepts DNS responses and decodes their content to the console.
 It can be configured to link NDISAPI statically or dynamically.
 * **ethernet_bridge** - native C++ sample that implements bridging between wired and wireless networks.
-For more information, visit https://www.ntkernel.com/bridging-networks-with-windows-packet-filter/
+For more information, visit [Bridging Networks with Windows Packet Filter](https://www.ntkernel.com/bridging-networks-with-windows-packet-filter/)
 * **ipv6_parser** - native C++ sample that intercepts IPv6 packets, matches them to the originating process (using IP Helper API), and parses protocol headers.
 * **sni_inspector** - native C++ sample that intercepts network packets and extracts SNI from HTTPS packets and Host from HTTP packets.
 * **socksify** - native C++ sample that redirects selected TCP connections through a SOCKS5 proxy.